bdesham/chrome-export/README.md

 # py-chrome-bookmarks

-A simple Python script to convert [Google Chrome](http://www.google.com/chrome)’s bookmarks to the [standard HTML-ish bookmarks file format](http://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).
-Script written by Benjamin Esham <bdesham@gmail.com>.
+Simple Python scripts to convert [Google Chrome](http://www.google.com/chrome)’s bookmarks and history to the [standard HTML-ish bookmarks file format](http://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).
+Scripts written by Benjamin Esham <bdesham@gmail.com>.

-The functionality to do this is already built into Chrome (select Bookmarks → Bookmarks Manager, then click “Organize” and select “Export Bookmarks…”).
+The functionality to do this for bookmarks is already built into Chrome (select Bookmarks → Bookmarks Manager, then click “Organize” and select “Export Bookmarks…”).
 I wrote this script to be able to perform this conversion in a cron script.

 ## Usage

+### Bookmarks script

 From the command line, do

     python py-chrome-bookmarks.py .../path/to/Chrome/Bookmarks output.html

 The script will ignore URLs that start with “javascript:”.

+### History script

+From the command line, do

+    python py-chrome-history.py .../path/to/Chrome/History output.html

+**Note:** it’s probably necessary to quit Chrome before running this so that the history database isn’t locked.
+Alternately, make a copy of Chrome’s History file and run the script on that.

+The script will ignore history entries with empty titles.

 ## Feature wishlist